catehuang/bookstore/README.md

-Based on the previous experience of Amazon_Clone project, this will improve many things including organzing file structures and cleaning code and using MongoDB as the database to store and retrieve data.
+On this BookStore website, there are three main functionalities:
+* Users can register/login their own account
+* All users can put products(books) into their carts.
+However, only logged-in users can save their carts on the server.
+* Logged-in users can checkout their products in their cart, place their orders, and check their orders (and order history).

-This project will use the following libraries
+This project uses the following libraries
 * React
 * Tailwind CSS
 * Redux